addisonElliott/SegmentedButton/README.md

 **Note:** The `$LATEST_VERSION` string should be replaced with the latest version.
 The available versions can be found
 here: https://jitpack.io/#addisonElliott/SegmentedButton

-This library uses the AndroidX packages rather than the older Android support libraries.
-Periodic releases with the Android support library will be released based on user demand with the version appended with `-support` (e.g. `3.1 .2-support` for `$LATEST_VERSION`).
+**Note:** This library uses the AndroidX packages rather than the older Android support libraries.
+Periodic releases with the Android support library will be released based on user demand with the version appended with `-support` (e.g.
+`3.1.2-support` for `$LATEST_VERSION`).
 It is strongly recommended to upgrade your project to AndroidX to obtain the latest features & bug fixes.

-Java 8 is required to use this library.
+**Note:** Java 8 is required to use this library.
 This can be done by adding the following code to `build.gradle` while using the Android plugin with a version of `3.0.0` or higher.

 ```
 android {